petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-the-sites-first-web-content.md

 ---
 # Adding the Site's First Web Content

 Now that you have structures and templates for two new types of content, you're ready to add some articles.
-Here, you'll add content to the site for both of these types (Event and FAQs).
+Here, add content to the site for both of these types (Event and FAQs).

 The site administrator doesn't need to work on adding individual content articles.
 Log out and log back in as your site's content manager, Olivia O'Neal, before you begin.